angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/05-interaction.md

 :::

 One key thing to note with these cards involves Teferi, Time Raveler's -3 ability.
-If use the ability on a Leovold, you _will_ get to draw the card afterwards.
+If you use the ability on a Leovold, you _will_ get to draw the card afterwards.
 This can allow you to remove the disruption and _crack_ into the pile at the same time.